Edward Conze

-Edward Conze, born Eberhard Julius Dietrich Conze (1904–1979) was a scholar of Marxism and Buddhism, known primarily for his commentaries and translations of the Prajñāpāramitā literature.
+Edward Conze, born Eberhard Julius Dietrich Conze (18 March 1904 Forest Hill–1979), was a scholar of Marxism and Buddhism, known primarily for his commentaries and translations of the Prajñāpāramitā literature.

 Biography

+Eberhard Julius Dietrich Conze was born on March 18, 1904, in Forest Hill, South London.

 Conze's parents, Dr. Ernst Conze (1872–1935) and Adele Louise Charlotte Köttgen (1882–1962), both came from families involved in the textile industry in the region of Langenberg, Germany.
 Ernst had a doctorate in Law and served in the Foreign Office and later as a judge.
 Conze was born in London while his father was Vice Consul and thus entitled to British citizenship.

 Conze studied in Tübingen, Heidelberg, Kiel, Cologne and Hamburg.
-In 1928 he published his dissertation, Der Begriff der Metaphysik bei Franciscu Suarez, and was awarded a doctorate in philosophy from Cologne University.
+In 1928 he published his dissertation, Der Begriff der Metaphysik bei Franciscus Suarez, and was awarded a doctorate in philosophy from Cologne University.
 He did post-graduate work at several German universities and in 1932 he published Der Satz vom Widerspruch (The Principle of Contradiction) which he considered his master work.
 Because it was a Marxist work on the theory of dialectical materialism it attracted hostile attention from the Nazis and most copies were publicly burnt in a campaign conducted by the German Student Union in May 1933.
 In the early 1930s Conze associated with and helped to organize activities for the Communist Party of Germany.
 When the Nazis came to power in 1933, he fled to Britain.